UNC Hussman School of Journalism and Media

-The UNC Hussman School of Journalism and Media (locally regarded as "the J school") is a nationally accredited professional undergraduate and graduate level journalism school at the University of North Carolina at Chapel Hill.
-The school, founded in 1950, is ranked competitively among the best journalism schools in the United States.
+The UNC Hussman School of Journalism and Media is the undergraduate and graduate journalism school at the University of North Carolina at Chapel Hill.

+The school was founded in 1950.
 The school offers undergraduate degrees in media & journalism as well as advertising & public relations.
 It offers master's degrees in journalism, strategic communication, and visual communication and doctoral degrees in media & communication.

 The school is home to the North Carolina Journalism, Advertising, Public Relations and Broadcasting Halls of Fame.

 Background

-The first University of North Carolina at Chapel Hill journalism class was taught in 1909 in the English department.
+The first University of North Carolina at Chapel Hill journalism class was taught in 1909.
 The Department of Journalism was founded in 1924.
 It became a school in 1950.
 In 1990, Mass Communication was added to the name.
 In 1999, the school moved into Carroll Hall.
 The school has been nationally accredited since 1958 by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).
-The school has 51 full-time faculty, and enrolled are approximately 800 undergraduate students and 100 graduate students (60 Master's and 40 PhD).

-The school has nearly 9,000 alumni in all 50 states and 29 countries, including 5,000 alumni in North Carolina.
-Twenty-four of the school's former students and faculty members have won or been part of 28 Pulitzer Prizes, including the late editorial cartoonist Jeff MacNelly, a three-time Pulitzer winner.

 Susan King has been dean of the school since January 1, 2012.
 King came to the school from the Carnegie Corporation of New York, where she was vice president for external affairs and program director for the journalism initiative.
 Dulcie Straughan was interim dean of the school in 2011.
 Jean Folkerts served as dean of the school from 2006 to 2011.
 Folkerts followed Tom Bowers, who had served as interim dean for one year and had been on the faculty since 1971.
 Bowers followed Richard Cole, who was dean of the School for 26 years, from 1979-2005.